 In another three years, another $62 million will increase the stake to 50%.
 Once that transaction is complete, Penn National will be the controlling owner.

 Penn to use Barstool branding with major growth potential

 Penn has come far from its humble roots as a racetrack in South Central, PA.
 It plans to use the Barstool brand for the online sportsbook and online table games.
 The already established Hollywood Casino app will remain as the brand for online slots.

-Jay Snowden, Penn National Gaming president and CEO, plans on using the Barstool Sports audience to ascend and capture a large share of the PA online gambling market.
+Jay Snowden, Penn National Gaming president and CEO, plans to use the Barstool Sports audience to ascend and capture a large share of the PA online gambling market.
+He says:

 Penn’s focus on national growth is nothing new.
 The company is not just a Keystone State operator, but has planted flags in 18 other US states.

 Barstool has certainly enjoyed a meteoric rise since its humble beginnings.
 According to Forbes, the company, founded by Dave Portnoy, started out by handing out free black-and-white gambling tip sheets at subway stations throughout Greater Boston.
 It has now grown into a media behemoth and is certainly enjoying even greater success with the Penn deal.

 In 2016, the Chernin Group purchased Barstool for around $10-$15 million.
 Then the Chernin Group increased Barstool’s popularity despite the cancellation of its high-profile ESPN show.

 On one hand, Barstool is known for a vulgar, misogynistic culture with a founder who has unapologetically degraded women, passing it off as humor.
 On the other hand, its audience is still growing thanks to its popular sports and comedy material.